Somaliland: Burao Tax Revolt and RAF bombing

 [Gibb]..was murdered by rioters during a protest against taxation at Burao.
-Governor Archer immediately called for aircraft which were at Burao within two days.
-The inhabitants of the native township were turned out of their houses, and the entire area was razed by a combination of bombing, machine-gun fire and burning.
+Governor Archer immediately called for aircraft that were at Burao within two days.
+The inhabitants of the native township were turned out of their houses, and the entire area was razed by a combination of bombing, machine-gun fire, and burning.

-After the RAF aircraft bombed Burao to the ground, the leaders of the rebellion acquiesced, agreeing to pay a fine for Gibbs death, but they refused to identify and apprehend the accused individuals.
+After the RAF aircraft bombed Burao to the ground, the leaders of the rebellion acquiesced, agreeing to pay a fine for Gibb's death, but they refused to identify and apprehend the accused individuals.
 Most of the men responsible for Gibb's shooting evaded capture.
 In light of the failure to implement the taxation without provoking a violent response, the British abandoned the policy altogether.